urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-FORTRAN 77 and later for a complex argument; and for two
+FORTRAN 77  for a complex argument; and for two
-arguments Fortran 2008 or later
+arguments Fortran 2008

 ### **See Also**